Introduction

 Practical Considerations

-When deciding between oil-based and latex paints:
+When deciding between oil-based and latex paints, keep these points in mind:

-Considering Surface Compatibility: Where Can Each Type of Paint be Used?
+Considering Surface Compatibility: Where Can Each Type of Paint Be Used?

 Oil-Based Paint for Exterior Painting